LetiMaradini/MICB475_25W2_Team_7/Lab_Notebook/Aim_3.md

   - **Unexposed** (terrestrial/no exposure)
 - Taxa identified in this model represent **strong ecological indicators of microgravity exposure status**
 - Top 3 stat values associated with **microgravity conditions**: Lachnoclostridium, Colidextribacter, Turicibacter (genus)
+- One singular value associated with **no microgravity exposure**: Escherichia Shigella

 ---